-Art I-(1 Credit) Prerequisite: None
+Art I - (1 credit) 9th-12th Grade

-This beginning art class teaches the elements of art and the principles of design.
-This course is designed for students wishing to pursue upper level art courses as well as for those who wish to satisfy their Fine Arts requirement.
+This beginning art class teaches the elements of art and the principals of design.
+This course is designed as a beginning art class for students wishing to pursue upper level art courses as well as for those who wish to satisfy their Fine Arts requirement.
 Students will explore basic art media and techniques, such as drawing, painting, collage, and more.
-Art criticism, aesthetics and art history are an integral part of the class.
+Art criticism, aesthetics, and art history are an integral part of the class.

-Art II-(1 Credit) Prerequisite: Art I
+Art II - (1 credit) 10th-12th Grade Prerequisite: Art I

-This advanced art class expands upon the elements of art and the principles of design with continued exploration of basic art media and techniques.
+This advanced art class expands upon the elements of art and the principals of design with continued exploration of basic art media and techniques.

-Art III-(1 Credit) Prerequisite: Art II
+Art III - (1 credit) 11th-12th Grade Prerequisite: Art II

 An advanced level course in drawing and painting with an emphasis on developing a greater depth of understanding of art and application of the Elements of Art and Principles of Design to their work in a variety of media.
-Studio experiences include drawing, painting, illustration and printmaking projects.
+Studio experiences include drawing, painting, illustration, and printmaking projects.
 Each student will demonstrate progress over time by developing a body of work and organizing a portfolio.

-Art IV-(1 Credit) Prerequisite: Art III
+Art IV - (1 credit) 12th Grade Prerequisite: Art III

 An advanced level course in drawing and painting with an emphasis on developing a greater depth of understanding of art and application of the Elements of Art and Principles of Design to their work in a variety of media.
-Studio experiences include drawing, painting, illustration and printmaking projects.
+Studio experiences include drawing, painting, illustration, and printmaking projects.
 Each student will demonstrate progress over time by developing a body of work and organizing a portfolio.